simonkruger10/TV2-Semesterprojekt/README.md

       **NOTE: It is imperative that you remember your password**

-3. In IntelliJ, press the Database button in the upper right corner of the screen, next to Maven.
+3. In IntelliJ open the database tool window (View | Tool Windows | Database).

-4. Click on the “Data Source Properties”.
-Then, add a “PostgresSQL” database to the project.
-Change the username to “postgres”, and the password to the one you chose.
+4. Click on the "Data Source Properties".
+Then, add a PostgresSQL database (Data Source | PostgresSQL) to the project.
+Change the username to "postgres", and the password to the one you chose when installing PostgresSQL.
 Don’t change the database name.
+Hit "Apply", then "OK".

-**If prompted, download the database driver.**
+**Download the database driver, if prompted in the bottom of the window.**

-5. Right-click on the "database.sql" and run.
+7. Right-click on the "database.sql" under resources (src/main/resources) and choices run.
 Click add, then choose "postgres@localhost" as target data source.

-6. Return to the database menu.
-Click on the Data Source Properties, go to schemas and choose the newly created "tv2_semesterprojekt_f3f70b5a".
+8. Return to the database tool window.
+Click on the "Data Source Properties", go to schemas and choose the newly created "tv2_semesterprojekt_f3f70b5a".
 Drop it down and apply default schemas.
-Hit apply, then okay.
+Hit "Apply", then "OK".

-7. Lastly, right-click on the "tables.sql" under resources.
+9. Lastly, right-click on the "tables.sql" under resources.
 Edit a new configuration, add the newly created "tv2_semesterprojekt_f3f70b5a" as the target data source.
 Execute "tables.sql" **AND** "dummy_data.sql".
-Hit Apply, then OK.
+Hit "Apply", then "OK".

 ## Run source code